Los Angeles Times: Otis era

 The Times was first published on December 4, 1881, as the Los Angeles Daily Times, under the direction of Nathan Cole Jr. and Thomas Gardiner.
 It was first printed at the Mirror printing plant, owned by Jesse Yarnell and T. J. Caystile.
 Unable to pay the printing bill, Cole and Gardiner turned the paper over to the Mirror Company.
 In the meantime, S. J. Mathes had joined the firm, and it was at his insistence that the Times continued publication.
 In July 1882, Harrison Gray Otis moved from Santa Barbara, California to become the paper's editor.
-Otis made the Times a financial success.
+At the same time he also purchased a 1/4 stake in the paper for $6,000 mostly secured on a bank loan.

 Historian Kevin Starr wrote that Otis was a businessman "capable of manipulating the entire apparatus of politics and public opinion for his own enrichment".
 Otis's editorial policy was based on civic boosterism, extolling the virtues of Los Angeles and promoting its growth.
 Toward those ends, the paper supported efforts to expand the city's water supply by acquiring the rights to the water supply of the distant Owens Valley.

-The efforts of the Times to fight local unions led to the bombing of its headquarters on October 1, 1910, killing twenty-one people.
-Two union leaders, James and Joseph McNamara, were charged.
+The efforts of the Times to fight local unions led to the bombing of its headquarters on October 1, 1910, killing 21 people.
+Two of the union leaders, James and Joseph McNamara, were charged.
 The American Federation of Labor hired noted trial attorney Clarence Darrow to represent the brothers, who eventually pleaded guilty.

 Otis fastened a bronze eagle on top of a high frieze of the new Times headquarters building designed by Gordon Kaufmann, proclaiming anew the credo written by his wife, Eliza: "Stand Fast, Stand Firm, Stand Sure, Stand True".